Waltzing at the Doomsday Ball

 Under God, with fees and compound interest for all

-JOE BAGEANT is the author of Deer Hunting with Jesus: Dispatches from America’s Class War.
+Deer Hunting with Jesus: Dispatches from America’s Class War.
 His newest book, Rainbow Pie: A Redneck Memoir, deals with America’s permanent white underclass, and how it was intentionally created.
 To be released in September in Australia and October in the United Kingdom.
 Rainbow Pie is available for preorder from Amazon-UK and Amazon-Canada.
 In Australia, the book may be pre-ordered at Scribe Publications.